The Transformers (TV series): Japanese release

-VHS, Betamax, and DVD releases

-Region 1
+Home media

-Seasons 1–4 were released on DVD in the U.S. by Rhino Entertainment Company / Kid Rhino Entertainment (under its Rhinomation classic animation entertainment brand) between April 23, 2002, and March 9, 2004.
-Due to missing 35mm film stock, some sections of the Rhino Entertainment release use earlier incomplete animation, often introducing errors, such as mis-colored Decepticon jets, Skyfire colored like Skywarp, missing laser blasts, or a confusing sequence where Megatron, equipped with Skywarp's teleportation power, teleports but does not actually disappear.
+Seasons 1–4 were released on Region 1 DVD by Rhino Entertainment Company / Kid Rhino Entertainment (under its Rhinomation classic animation entertainment brand) between April 23, 2002, and March 9, 2004.
+Due to missing 35mm film stock, some sections of the Rhino release use earlier incomplete animation, often introducing errors, such as mis-colored Decepticon jets, Skyfire colored like Skywarp, missing laser blasts, or a confusing sequence where Megatron, equipped with Skywarp's teleportation power, teleports but does not actually disappear.
 This version also added extra sound effects that were presented in the remixed 5.1 surround soundtrack and later remixed 2.0 stereo soundtrack, but not present in the original broadcast version.

-In 2005, Rhino lost the rights to distribute Transformers on DVD.
-The license was subsequently acquired by Sony Wonder (a division of Sony BMG).
-Sony Wonder announced in October 2006 that they would re-release the first season of the series in 2007, with the other seasons presumably following.
+In 2005, Rhino lost the rights to distribute Transformers, and the license was subsequently acquired by Sony Wonder (a division of Sony BMG), who announced in October 2006 that they would re-release the first season in 2007, with the other three presumably following.
 In June 2007, Sony BMG dissolved Sony Wonder and moved the label to Sony Pictures Home Entertainment, without releasing any DVD sets.

-In May 2008, Hasbro re-acquired the rights to the Sunbow library of shows, including Transformers.
+In May 2008, Hasbro re-acquired the rights to Sunbow's catalogue, including Transformers.
 In March 2009, Shout!
-Factory announced that they had acquired the license from Hasbro to release Transformers on DVD in Region 1 with Vivendi Entertainment.
+Factory announced that they had acquired the license from Hasbro to release Transformers on DVD.
 They subsequently released The Complete First Season on June 16, 2009.
 Season Two Volume One was released on September 15, 2009.
 Season Two Volume Two was released on January 12, 2010.
 Seasons Three and Four were released together in one set on April 20, 2010.
-These releases corrected most of the newly introduced Rhino animation errors, but this was necessarily accomplished by using lower quality sources taken from the original broadcast master tapes.
+These releases corrected most of the newly introduced Rhino animation errors, but this was necessarily accomplished by using lower quality sources taken from the original broadcast masters.
 Rhino's added sound effects were discarded in favor of a sound mix more faithful to the original mono audio.
-On October 20, 2009, Shout!
-Factory released the complete series in a box set for the first time in Region 1.
+On October 20, 2009, Shout! released the complete series in a box set.
 This set, dubbed Transformers: The Complete Series - The Matrix of Leadership Collector's Set, features all 98 remastered episodes along with all new bonus features.